 Avalara AvaTax is a sales tax software that automates tax calculations and the tax filing process.
 Avalara provides real-time tax rates from more than 12,000 taxing jurisdictions (Shopify’s taxes are based on ZIP codes).

 Status and eligibility

-Once you are on the ReCharge Pro plan, reach out to the ReCharge Support team to enable the beta integration on your ReCharge store.
+If you are a Shopify Plus merchant that is using the ReCharge Checkout, reach out to the ReCharge Support team to enable the integration on your ReCharge store.

 How it works